 4-8 months out on review.

 Pam’s concerns: Direct impact to academics – specifically, track, field, archery, soccer PE 12 and PE 22 – directly having an impact to students.
+Craig responded that if this project moves forward, all instructional classes would be relocated to other areas on campus with no impact.
 Track and field use the long jump in the Fall for practice.
 What is going to be done with the poll vault?
-Jeb commented that anything done at the point of the field restructure last summer will create a long term issue.
+Craig responded that if this project moves forward, the long jump and pole vault will be relocated to another location on campus.
+Jeb commented that nothing be done at this point to the track restructure last summer will create a long term issue.
 Don’t waste college funding to do anything with the vault area.
-Suggested at the end of the football season to cut grass back and cover the pit areas and long jump with dirt since the entire facility would be renovated in a few years.
+Suggested at the end of the football season to cut grass back and uncover the pit areas and long jump since the entire facility would be renovated in a few years.

 Discussion on this was lengthy.
 When asked – Pam recommended that summer is a more appropriate time for the fields to be addressed.
 It was suggested to Pam that all concerns be put in writing to the Athletics Director and the VP of Student Affairs for further recommendation and consideration.
-Also discussed was getting a meeting together with those individuals and Craig to discuss the recommendations in accordance with the concerns.
+Also discussed was getting a meeting together with those individuals and Craig to discuss the reendations in accordance with the concerns.

 Soccer is practicing on the field they are using.
 Football is practicing on the field they will be using.
 Soccer can play at the lesser field and not play on the big field unless it’s a playoff or some outside group.
 Concern is spending the money on these areas when the track is in such disrepair.
-Currently we cannot host a CCCAA meet here nor can we do a valley championship – the track is in such disrepair.
+In Pam’s opionion she stated currently we cannot host a CCCAA meet here nor can we do a valley championship – the track is in such disrepair.
 The concern is spending money on areas while allowing another to go into complete disrepair.
-Craig mentioned that his most current recommendations are based on the Facility Master Plan of 2 years ago.
-The budget has been blown out of the water since then and there is not enough money to cover what were thought to be the costs involved in doing all of it.
+Craig mentioned that his most current recommendation was based on receiving cost proposal to remove the existing turf at the practice field was too high pushing the budget out of the water.
+Option 2 was brought up to install stolon’s in place of the sod having Ed Davis disk the existing turf at no cost to the campus.
+The cost of the stolon’s is about half the cost of the sod.

 A brief discussion on impacts to instruction and the community followed.